-But with a sunless day coinciding with the shortest day it is no surprise that many are feeling short-changed in the solar stakes.
+With no sun and short days it is no surprise that many are probably already feeling short-changed in the solar stakes.

 A blog by XMetman on a ‘grimness index’ got me thinking how London fairs in terms of sunshine, temperature and rain in any given winter season.